Police comb private land in search for missing Laurel Aldridge

 Mr Crook said her disappearance has been “agonising” for the family.
 He said they believe her disappearance could be linked to her ongoing chemotherapy treatment.

-She was last spotted at Slindon Cricket Club, a 10 minute drive from Walberton, and there were two Sussex Police dog unit vehicles as well as another car with missing posters stuck to its rear windscreen parked at the club.
+She was last spotted at Slindon Cricket Club, a 10-minute drive from Walberton, and two Sussex Police dog unit vehicles as well as another car with missing posters stuck to its rear windscreen were seen parked at the club.

+Police search teams with dogs have searched a significant rural area, the force said, joined by a National Police Air Service helicopter, drones and the volunteer specialist Sussex search teams.

+Chief Superintendent Howard Hodges said: “We would like to thank the public for the information which has been provided to us thus far.
+Our officers have been working around the clock pursuing multiple lines of enquiry and are determined to find Laurel.

 Walberton residents described the Sussex Police search effort as “amazing” and said the village had nothing but sympathy for the family.